spxp/spxp-specs/SpxpProfileSpec-V03.md

 | Middle level | Group id that can be decrypted |
 | Inner level | Round id |

-For example, if “key-alice” can decrypt round keys of the two groups “groupA” and “groupB”, then the response will look like this:
+For example, if `key-alice` can decrypt round keys of the two groups `groupA` and `groupB`, then the response will look like this:
 ```json
 {